Savory/docs/src/techniques/databases.md

 ## Getting started

 Let's say you want to start using Mongodb in your Danet application.
-The easier way is to import the `MongodbModule` in your `app.module.ts` as follows:
+The easiest way is to import the `MongodbModule` in your `app.module.ts` as follows:

 ```ts
 import { Module } from 'danet/mod.ts';